Shadyabu/MenT/README.txt

-To run this code run these commands one by:
+To run this code run these commands in order, one by one:

 npm install
 npm install firebase